ArloL/arlol.github.io/_posts/2013-08-01-cygwin-ruby-build.md

 ---
 published: true
 layout: default
-title: Automatically Test ClassLoader Memory Leaks
+title: Cygwin dependencies for using ruby-build
-subtitle: How to test for memory leaks in Tomcat 7.
+subtitle: Which dependencies to install for cygwin when using ruby-build.
-description: How to test for memory leaks in Tomcat 7.
+description: Which dependencies to install for cygwin when using ruby-build.
 ---

 ## Cygwin dependencies for using ruby-build